What is cattery or catio?

 - Catio Spaces has lots of photos and helpful information about different kinds of cat enclosures.

-- Building plans are available from Just4Cats.
-If you want to build from a kit, you can order a kit for a cattery from C&D Pet Products.
+- If you want to build from a kit, you can order a kit for a cattery from C&D Pet Products.

 - If building a cattery is too ambitious a project for you, check out the many alternatives offered by Kittywalk Systems, a company that sells innovative cat enclosures and modular units that can be put together in a variety of configurations.